craftingcity/The-Known-World/Prenotes Nov 30 23.md

 As the [[Annual Boneborn Bash]] is tomorrow, today is the last day to prepare for the Bash itself.

 ### What happened?
+They talked with Alegra, and they got more information about the [[Guild of Wizards#Council of Mages]].

 We leave our heroes on the date of ...
 AF, as they ...